 Just about every room in the house offers places to put a plant stand.
 Choose a spot that has the right kind of light for your plants, away from heat/AC vents.

-Find a spot for this multi-level accent near a window to give your houseplants the light they need to thrive.
-Made of sturdy natural bamboo, this stand is one you'll enjoy for years to come.
+Find a spot for a multi-level accent near a window to give your houseplants the light they need to thrive.
+Made of durable tubular steel, these are stands you'll enjoy for years to come.

 You'll love this...they have a small footprint, so you can fit them in just about anywhere.
 What's more, you can use them indoors or out.

 Small plants are quite beautiful on their own.
 Unfortunately, they tend to get crowded together on a table, where none of them are presented to their advantage.